knewyousir/WFI-session-3/readme.md

 (`__dirname` is a global variable for the directory that contains index.js.)

 You should be able to see the HTML file in the browser at the specified port number.

+Try temporarily commenting out the static middleware.
+The page still shows, but the other assets (CSS and images) are not available.

 ## Proxy browser-sync

+Let's set up browser refreshing with browser-sync.

-`npm i browser-sync --save-dev`
+`npm i -D browser-sync`

-Works on port 3000 (the browser-sync port)
+Edit package.json:

 ```js
 "scripts": {